 - Online Pre-selection Forms

 Pre-selection is the process of choosing your courses for the next academic year before you return to university.
-All returning students in SSPS need to pre-select their courses to allow for allocations to be made during the summer vacation period.
-Students from outwith SSPS should follow the instructions provided by their own School for Pre-Selection.
+All students returning to degrees in SSPS need to pre-select their courses to allow for allocations to be made during the summer vacation period.
+Students on studying on degrees outwith SSPS should follow the instructions provided by their own School for Pre-Selection.

 The deadline for receipt of course selection information is the 04 of July 2018.